Welcome to Nursery!

 Keyworker time is done half way through the session.
 Your child is allocated a keyworker within the first few weeks of starting nursery with us.
 In these sessions, we discuss different topics associated with the early years PSE objectives (personal, social and emotional development) and it is a time for children to listen and tell their own stories, or something that they have done at the weekend etc.

 Early Years Foundation Stage curriculum

-We follow the Early Years Foundation Stage (EYFS) which ensures that every child at Nursery age receives quality educational opportunities that support their development and learning.
+We follow the new Early Years Foundation Stage (EYFS) curriculum which ensures that every child at Nursery age receives quality educational opportunities that support their development and learning.